CopterExpress/clover/docs/en/camera.md

 If the camera stream is missing, try using the [`raspistill`](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) utility to check whether the camera works.

-First, stop the Clever service:
+First, stop the Clover service:

 ```bash
 sudo systemctl stop clever